 Empowering people, one by one, to regreen their land is a cost-effective and scalable method and a catalyst for socio-economic change.
 For this to happen we need to get into people’s hearts and minds.
 We inspire farmers by showing the benefits of restoring land and provide them with tools on how to get started.

 So far we have inspired and mobilized over 7 thousand people to start regreening their own land.

 Water bunds are semi-circular holes dug to open up the hard top layer of the soil.

-Our mission is to regreen Africa in the next 10 years, together with millions of farmers, and together with you.
+Our mission is to regreen African landscapes in the next 10 years, together with millions of farmers, and together with you.

 If we want to cool down the planet in one decade, everyone needs to be in on the change.
-To spread our message and scale up, we use the power of media, communication, data, and the latest technology.
+Through the power of media, communication, data, and the latest technology we can spread our message and scale up.
 We want to inspire, unite and empower an entire generation, growing a landscape restoration movement.